Ferratauris/hugo/content/en/webhosting/000webhosting.md

 Here is a list and explanation of plugins That I would install

-* bb Press: It allows for a forum like setup.
+* bb Press: It allows for a forum-like setup.
 This is great for having people interact with each other on the website and great for research on what you should do next.

 * All-in-One WP Migration: This is awesome for backing up your website or uploading to a new webhost if you want to leave your current webhost.